Y-Xiang-hub/Y-Xiang-hub.github.io/_pages/experience.md

     * We present a general framework that can be used to build a Bitcoin transaction graph by the directed heterogeneous multigraph and analyze address nodes from the graph.
 We then collect and compile Bitcoin transactions that occur between 12 July 2019 and 26 May 2021 into a dataset (hereafter referred to as BABD-13), which can be found on Kaggle.
 The latter has 13 types of Bitcoin addresses, 544,462 labeled data, and 5 categories of indicators with 148 features.
     * We then use BABD-13 as the baseline dataset to evaluate common machine learning models (i.e., k-nearest neighbors algorithm, decision tree, random forest, multilayer perceptron, and XGBoost).
 Findings from the evaluations suggest that the accuracy obtained ranges between 93.24% and 97.13%.
     * To extract the structural features, we also propose a novel method to generate k-hop subgraph for an address node from the entire Bitcoin transaction graph built by the directed heterogeneous multigraph.
 Finally, we simply summarize the several behavior patterns of different Bitcoin addresses according to the experimental results as the basis of future work.
+  * *Leveraging Subgraph Structure for Exploration and Analysis of Bitcoin Address*
+    * Pending.
   * *An Illicit Bitcoin Address Analysis Scheme Based on Subgraph Evolution*
     * Pending.
   * *BTC-Shadow: An Analysis and Visualization System for Exposing Implicit Behaviors in Bitcoin Transaction Graphs*